MicrosoftDocs/windows-itpro-docs/windows/application-management/private-app-repository-mdm-company-portal-windows-11.md

 Starting with Windows 11, how administrators deploy apps to devices is updated.
 The Microsoft Store app is available on Windows 11, and allows users to install public and retail apps.
 The Microsoft Store app on Windows 11 doesn't have a private store for organization-specific apps.

 Instead of a private store in the Microsoft Store app, you install the Company Portal app on devices.
 The Company Portal app replaces the private store in Microsoft Store for Business.
-When the Company Portal app is installed, users open it, and see the apps your organization makes available.
-They select an app, and install it.
+When the Company Portal app is installed, users open it, and see the apps your organization makes available in your private app repository.
+Users select an app, and install it.

 This article discusses the Company Portal app installation options, adding organization apps, and more.